Rethekk/Used-Vehicle-DataPK-Webscrap/README.md

 Volume of Fuel:
               Volume of Fuel represents volume of fuel and air that can be pushed through a car's cylinders, it is represented in terms of CC.

+### Used vehicle data is being scrapped from PakWheels Website